 What did I learn?

-The internet isn’t just for milennials.
+The internet isn’t just for millennials.
 Its for people of all ages and backgrounds who have different hobbies other than drinking craft beers and small batch cold brews.
 I really learned about practicing empathy in my work and really putting myself in the customers’ shoes as much as I could and designing for what they need, not just what would look good on my portfolio.

-Check out the live site here.
+Check out the live Flexrake site.